Tangent $\infty$-categories and Goodwillie calculus: Tangent Structures in and on an -Category

-The goal of this section is to generalize our notion of `tangent $\infty$-category' to $(\infty,2)$-categories in two different ways.
-Firstly, we will observe that one can easily extend Definition~\ref{def:tangent-structure-infty} to a notion of \emph{tangent object} \textbf{in} any $(\infty,2)$-category, and that this context provides the natural setting for such a notion.
-Secondly, we apply that general notion to give a definition of \emph{tangent $(\infty,2)$-category}, i.e. a tangent structure \textbf{on} an $(\infty,2)$-category, or tangent object in the $(\infty,2)$-category of $(\infty,2)$-categories.
+The goal of this chapter is to generalize our notion of `tangent $\infty$-category' to $(\infty,2)$-categories in two different ways.
+Firstly, we observe that one can easily extend Definition~\ref{def:tangent-structure-infty} to a notion of \emph{tangent object} \textbf{in} any $(\infty,2)$-category, and that this context provides the natural setting for such a notion.
+Secondly, we apply that general notion to give a definition of \emph{tangent $(\infty,2)$-category}, i.e.\ a tangent structure \textbf{on} an $(\infty,2)$-category, or tangent object in the $(\infty,2)$-category of $(\infty,2)$-categories.
+In that last case, we can also specialize to those $(\infty,2)$-categories which are the Duskin nerve of an ordinary bicategory, and thus we obtain a notion of \emph{tangent bicategory}.